garry-clawson/azure-championship/README.md

 * [jimbobbennett](https://github.com/jimbobbennett/MXChip-Workshop) - For the fantastic MxChip workshops and detailed overview of the Azure framework.

-* [Clément Mihailescu](https://clementmihailescu.github.io/Pathfinding-Visualizer/) - For creating the really nice Pathfinding Visualizer tool. many really nice examples for all the pathfinding algorithms you can ever think of.
+* [Clément Mihailescu](https://clementmihailescu.github.io/Pathfinding-Visualizer/) - For creating the really nice Pathfinding Visualizer tool.
+Many really nice examples for all the pathfinding algorithms you can ever think of.